-Headings are important to end users because they add structure and meaning to the content.
+Headings are important because they add structure and meaning to content.
 Additionally, most screen readers and browsers allow users to jump directly to headings.
-Furthermore, headers also provide visual clues about the importance of content because of the size of the header in relation to the rest of the content.
-Well designed content always has a strong visual hierarchy; poorly designed content has little to no visual hierarchy and gives few clues about where to focus your attention and/or how the content is organized.
+Headings also provide visual clues about the importance of content because of the size of the heading in relation to the rest of the content.
+Well-designed content always has a strong visual hierarchy.
+Poorly designed content has little to no visual hierarchy and gives few clues about where to focus your attention and how the content is organized.

-There are six levels of headings that can be used in HTML, header 1 indicating the most important and header 6 the least important, however it extremely rare to use all six levels in use.
+There are six levels of headings that can be used in HTML.
+Heading 1 indicates the most important and heading 6 the least important.
+It is extremely rare to use all six levels on a single page.
 Here is the list:

-In addition to applying the headers properly, it is important to be sure you nest them properly.
-If the subtitles have the same level of importance, they should have the same header number.
-See an example below:
+In addition to applying the headings properly, it is also important to nest them properly.
+If the subtitles have the same level of importance, they should have the same heading number.

 World War II (Heading 1 - Lesson Title)